People on the Autism spectrum have a keener sense than ‘neuro typical’ people do, and are, surprisingly, more intuitive too.

 They’re more aware than we realise

 Now, I’m going to make a point that is a little controversial.
 At some level, I feel people on the Autism spectrum are more ‘aware’ than we give them credit for.
-They perceive in a different way and A child on the autism spectrumsense things that you and I may not be able to sense.
+They perceive in a different way and sense things that you and I may not be able to sense.
 This, somehow, does not make sense to my ‘scientific’ brain – but it is something that I feel deep within.
 In living with Mohit, I know it to be the truth.
 Couple this with the fact that they all love unconditionally.
 I feel that I’m living and interacting with highly spiritual and advanced beings.
 Yet, there are deficits in terms of expression of feelings and ‘behaviours’ that may not be appropriate.

 Below is something that I am going use to substantiate what I’m trying to say.